How To Create A Purchase Order? Template & Example

 - Purchase order number (PO number)

-- Company details - relevant contact information, business address, phone number
+- Company name and details - relevant contact information, business address, phone number

 - Purchase order date